13 Strange Things You Didn’t Know Were Wrecking Your Sleep

 Sugary snacks before bed are your thing

 It’s not only chocolate that can be problematic for sleep—other sugary foods can disrupt sleep, too.
 Most people love a sweet treat at the end of the day but feeding those cravings for sweet foods before bed elevates blood sugar.
 A jump in blood sugar—and the crash that follows—can have negative effects on sleep.
-Here are 16 foods that can improve your sleep.
+(Here are foods that can improve your sleep.)

 Your bedroom is too quiet

 As a sleep specialist, I spend plenty of time talking to patients about reducing noise in their sleep environment.
 But sometimes, the problem isn’t too much noise—it’s too much silence.
 In a perfectly quiet bedroom, every little, random sound that occurs can trigger your brain to attention.
 Especially for people who need to quiet a racing mind at night in order to drift off, a silent bedroom can get in the way of sleep.
 The best sounds for sleep?
 They vary from person to person but are often rhythmic sounds that mimic nature or mixed-frequency sounds like white noise and pink noise.
 (I like the iHome Zenergy Sleep System, which combines relaxing sounds with aromatherapy and relaxing light therapy.)
-Learn about the ways great sleepers organize their bedrooms.
+Also, check out these sleep sound machines that come expert-recommended.

 Peppermint is part of your nightly routine